 Although I only started out with two of the Thirsties Duo Wrap covers, the recommendation is to buy one for every 3-4 diapers.

 Since I only have two covers right now, I have to supplement with a few of my remaining pocket diapers while the covers are in the wash.

 Eventually, I’ll need to order a couple more diaper covers, though, because my pocket diapers are nearing the end of their lifespan. 🙁

-Below is a photo of my 25 pound toddler wearing the Thirsties Duo Wrap in Elefantabulous, Size 2 (at the time of publishing this post, Amazon currently only this adorable pattern it in a snap closure).
+Below is a photo of my 25 pound toddler wearing the Thirsties Duo Wrap in Elefantabulous (which doesn’t appear to be currently available on Amazon) in a size 2.